hartwigmedical/hmftools/sage/README.md

 The base quality recalibration chart can be independently disabled by including the `-bqr_plot false` argument.

-## 2. Candidate Variants And Read Contexts
+## 2. Candidate Variants
 In this first pass of the tumor BAM(s), SAGE looks for candidate variants.
+Valid candidates include a complete read context in addition to raw counts of ref and alt support (`RAD`) and their respective base quality contributions (`BABQ`).
+The raw values are calculated directly from the aligner without any filters or quality requirements.

 INDELS are located using the `I` and `D` flag in the CIGAR.
 SNVs and MNVs are located by comparing the bases in every aligned region (flags `M`, `X` or `=`) with the provided reference genome.
-MNVs can be of any length but with no more than one matching base between un-matching bases, ie, MNVs with CIGARs `1X1M1X` and `3X` are both considered valid MNVs of length 3.
+MNVs can be of up to 3 bases but with no more than one matching base between un-matching bases, ie, MNVs with CIGARs `1X1M1X` and `3X` are both considered valid MNVs of length 3.

-Note that there are no base quality or mapping quality requirements when looking for candidates.

-SAGE tallies the raw ref/alt support and base quality and collects the read contexts of each variant.
+SAGE tallies the raw ref/alt support and base quality and selects a single read context of each variant.
-Once finished, each variant is assigned its most frequently found read context as its primary one.
+As each variant can potentially have multiple read contexts due to sequencing errors or sub-clonal populations, SAGE selects the most frequently found one as the candidate read context.
 If a variant does not have at least one complete read context (including flanks) it is discarded.
-All remaining variants are then considered candidates for processing in the second pass.
+All remaining variants are candidates for processing in the second pass.

 The variants at this stage have the following properties available in the VCF: